gunaxprofessional/Store-DashBoard-Using-PowerBi/README.md

 This dashboard is designed to provide insights into the sample-superstore dataset.
 The dashboard has been created using PowerBI, a data visualization tool that helps to create interactive and informative reports and dashboards.

 The purpose of this dashboard is to provide a quick overview of the sales, orders, quantity, and region wise data to the user.
+The web app can be found here. https://app.powerbi.com/groups/me/reports/0104d0ff-97e3-46ea-94c7-2af253035379/ReportSectiond1aa4c69815d5701eb9a?ctid=893c9f22-bdcb-4211-a9a3-e2dde2c89055

 # Features